 Hidden details.
 Walking guides take you to things you'd ride past in a pedicab — the inscription on a specific bench, the carving on the underside of a bridge, the tree that survived the 1938 hurricane.
 These are the details that make Central Park feel alive, and you need to be on foot to see them.

 History buffs and architecture fans.
 If you came to NYC specifically for the park's design history, a walking tour is the right format.
 The stories need time to land, and stopping to study a bridge abutment for 5 minutes doesn't work from a moving pedicab.
+Visitors who finished Witold Rybczynski's A Clearing in the Distance and want to walk the Olmsted–Vaux design choices in person are exactly the audience walking tours were built for.

 Q&A. Walking tours are small enough (usually 10–25 people) that you can ask questions, follow up on something interesting, and have a real back-and-forth with the guide.
 In a pedicab, conversation with your driver is easy too — but the focus is the ride, not a lecture.